Approximation and Convergence of Large Atomic Congestion Games: Introduction

 In a symmetric equilibrium every player randomizes by choosing each route with probability $1/2$.
-Consequently, the number of players on each route is distributed as a $\Binomial(\run,1/2)$ random variable.
-The total load on each edge is therefore $\demand/\run$ times a $\Binomial(\run,1/2)$, and converges in distribution to $\demand/2$, which is precisely the Wardrop equilibrium for a total demand of $\demand$ units of flow.
-Notice that already in this simple example there is a multitude of other equilibria where $\run_1$ and $\run_2$ players, respectively, choose the upper and lower edges for sure (with $\run_1,\run_2\le\run/2$), and the remaining players (if any) randomize appropriately so as to equalize the expected cost of both routes.
-As the number of players $\run$ tends to infinity, all these different equilibria converge to the unique Wardrop equilibrium with a $(\demand/2,\demand/2)$-split of the flow.
-This includes the special case of a pure equilibrium in which half of the players (up to one unit if $\run$ is odd) take each route.
+Consequently, the number of players on each route is distributed as a $\Binomial(n,1/2)$ random variable.
+The total load on each edge is therefore $d/n$ times a $\Binomial(n,1/2)$, and converges in distribution to $d/2$, which is precisely the Wardrop equilibrium for a total demand of $d$ units of flow.
+Note that already in this simple example there is a multitude of other equilibria where $n_{1}$ and $n_{2}$ players, respectively, choose the upper and lower edges for sure (with $n_{1},n_{2}\le n/2$), and the remaining players (if any) randomize appropriately so as to equalize the expected cost of both routes. {This includes the special case of a pure equilibrium in which half of the players take each route, up to one unit if $n$ is odd.} As the number of players $n$ tends to infinity, all these different equilibria converge to the unique Wardrop equilibrium with a $(d/2,d/2)$-split of the flow.

-In real routing networks, players are confronted to make decisions while facing multiple sources of uncertainty.
-In particular, even if the population of potential drivers might be known, the subset of drivers that are actually on the road is random.
-In fact, the contribution of an additional car to congestion is small but not negligible, while the congestion experienced by an agent depends basically on how many drivers are on the road at the same time.
-To that point, \citet{AngFotLia:AGT2013} and \citet{ComScaSchSti:arXiv2019} studied \emph{\aclp{BCG}} in which players participate with an independent probability.
-If we focus on a small time interval, the probability that a given player participates in the game during that interval emerges naturally as a small parameter.